The Carter Center works globally to advance democratic elections and governance consistent with universal human rights.

 Building Consensus on Standards for Democratic Elections

 The Carter Center has played a leading role in building consensus on standards for democratic elections, based on state obligations under public international law.
-In 2010, the Center launched the Database of Obligations for Democratic Elections, which consolidates more than 150 sources of international law related to human rights and elections.
+In 2010, the Center launched the Election Obligations and Standards Database, which consolidates more than 150 sources of international law related to human rights and elections.
 It is used by The Carter Center and other election observers to provide a basis to assess elections against international and regional laws and standards.

 How else does the Center strengthen democracy?